Hot in the Shade

 Hot in the Shade is the fifteenth studio album by American rock band Kiss, released in 1989.
 It is the first Kiss studio album since 1981's Music From "The Elder" to feature lead vocals from someone other than Paul Stanley or Gene Simmons, with drummer Eric Carr singing lead on "Little Caesar".
 It is also the final Kiss album in its entirety to feature Carr before his death in November 1991 during production of the band’s next album Revenge.
 Unlike its predecessor album, 1987's Crazy Nights, Hot in the Shade does not heavily feature keyboards.

-The album includes the biggest hit of the band's non-makeup era, the power ballad "Forever", which was co-written by Stanley and Michael Bolton.
+The album includes the highest charting hit of the band's non-makeup era in the US, the power ballad "Forever", which was co-written by Paul Stanley and Michael Bolton.
 The single reached No. 8 on the Billboard Hot 100 in April 1990.

 Composition

-Hot in the Shade showcases a more straight-ahead sound, following the keyboard-centered pop-metal of Crazy Nights.
-It contains 15 songs, the most of any Kiss studio album, and is one of the band's longest, with a running time of nearly an hour (58:39).
-Future band member Tommy Thayer co-wrote "Betrayed" and "The Street Giveth and the Street Taketh Away".
+Hot in the Shade contains 15 songs, the most of any Kiss studio album, and is one of the band's longest, with a running time of nearly an hour (58:39).

+Future band member Tommy Thayer co-wrote two songs: "Betrayed" and "The Street Giveth and the Street Taketh Away".

 Recording

 The album was recorded during the summer of 1989 at the Fortress in Hollywood.
-Aiming for a more stripped-down sound, Simmons and Carr reportedly decided to record the album there after considering several different studios.
+Aiming for a more stripped-down sound, Simmons and Stanley reportedly decided to record the album there after considering several different studios.
 To further give the album a more raw feel, along with being able to produce the album with a lower budget, the band elected to use the demos they recorded and polish them up via overdubs instead of re-recording the songs.

 "Little Caesar" was Eric Carr's only lead vocal on an original song, although he previously sang lead on a re-recorded version of "Beth" for the compilation album Smashes, Thrashes & Hits.